FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-09-30-adding-eslint-cypress-to-angular.md

 ng new <my-project>
 ```

-Doing this brings us the following folder structure:
+Doing this brings us the following folder structure with the latest versios:

 ```cmd
 ├── src